Repello-AI/whistleblower/README.md

 ## Usage:
 ### Command Line Interface
-1. Prepare Input Data: Create a JSON file with the necessary input data.
+1. Create a JSON file with the necessary input data.
 An example file (input_example.json) is provided in the repository.

-2. Run the Script: Use the command line to run the script with the required arguments.
+2.Use the command line to run the following command:
 ```
 python main.py --json_file path/to/your/input.json --api_key your_openai_api_key --model gpt-4
 ```
 ### Gradio Interface
-1. Launch the Interface: Run the app.py script to launch the Gradio interface.
+1. Run the app.py script to launch the Gradio interface.
 ```
 python app.py
 ```
-2. Use the Interface: Open the provided URL in your browser.
+2. Open the provided URL in your browser.
 Enter the required information in the textboxes and select the model.
 Click the submit button to generate the output.

 ## Input Data Format
 The input JSON file should contain the following fields:

 ```system_description```: A string with 16 short sentences describing the AI.

 ```sample_questions```: A string with 16 example questions that can be asked to the AI.

 ```use_case```: A string with 16 scenarios where the AI can be used.

 ```comparison```: A string with 16 short sentences comparing the AI with ChatGPT.

 Example: